Dwarves

 The bottom line is, teams should double down on solid engineering practices, including unit testing and other proven quality checks.
 This helps ensure that these tools boost productivity without adding hidden complexities.

-Why Techies Are Leaving Big Tech
+Why techies are leaving Big Tech

 There is a discussion around why talent leaving Big Tech, and the reasons go beyond what you might expect.
 Many professionals spoke about feeling stuck—doing more administrative work and less actual building.
 The lack of challenging projects has left them frustrated and uninspired.